Rosiak/esphome-tesla-ble/README.md

 # ESPHome Tesla BLE

-This project lets you use an ESP32 device to manage charging a Tesla vehicle over BLE.
-It is a fork of the [yoziru/esphome-tesla-ble](http://github.com/yoziru/esphome-tesla-ble) and the [yoziru/tesla-ble](http://github.com/yoziru/tesla-ble) library.
+This project [PedroKTFC/esphome-tesla-ble](https://github.com/PedroKTFC/esphome-tesla-ble) lets you use an ESP32 device to manage charging a Tesla vehicle over BLE.
+It is a fork of the [yoziru/esphome-tesla-ble](http://github.com/yoziru/esphome-tesla-ble) and uses a similar fork of the [yoziru/tesla-ble](http://github.com/yoziru/tesla-ble) library.

 | Controls | Sensors | Diagnostic |
 | - | - | - |